 When you have the incredible combination of a perfectly cooked steak with that sweet smoke infusion what more could you ask for?

 Tip: Have a gas grill?

 Cook on indirect heat, and place foil pouches of wood chips over the fire for smoke flavor and finish on high direct heat.

-- Preheat smoker to 150 - 160 degrees (we used cherry wood), and remove the steak from the fridge.
+Preheat smoker to 150 - 160 degrees (we like cherry wood), and remove the steak from the fridge.

-- Apply the pepper on the steaks, and then place them on the smoker.
+Apply the pepper on the steaks, and then place them on the smoker.
 They will take on that flavor and start to turn a reddish hue.
 When the internal temperature (IT) reaches 110 degrees, remove from the smoker and prepare for the grill.
 This takes roughly an hour.

 Prepare your cooker for direct heat.
-In this case we used a Webber kettle grill.
+In this case we used a Weber kettle grill.
 You can also do this before the steak reaches 100 degrees.
 Or you can wait while you prep your sides.

 Want a Fun Side Dish?